 Marketers take a different approach.

-Many marketers test their campaigns at a larger scale than a designer or copywriter.
-Afterwards, marketers may ask:
+Many marketers test their campaigns on a larger scale than a designer or copywriter.
+Afterward, marketers may ask:

 - For buyers: What made you decide to buy?